-The Institute of Healthcare Improvement emphasizes the benefit and necessity of Multidisciplinary Team Rounds and further describes IDT (interdisciplinary team) rounding as the routine meeting of health care members for the purpose of discussing and planning how best to meet the needs of the patient and family through clinically appropriate services and efficient resource use in order to maximize clinical outcomes and patient transition.
+The Institute of Healthcare Improvement (IHI) emphasizes the benefit and necessity of Multidisciplinary Team (MDT) Rounds and further describes MDT rounding as the routine meeting of health care members for the purpose of discussing and planning how best to meet the needs of the patient and family through clinically appropriate services and efficient resource use in order to maximize clinical outcomes and patient transition.
 The transformational focus includes barrier identification which helps to ensure that the patient is getting effective, efficient and coordinated care to increase communication, patient satisfaction and manage hospital length of stay appropriately.
+Improvement in patient flow is supported with best practice techniques as reviewed by the Institute for Healthcare Improvement (IHI), which outlines the importance of reducing demand, shaping use, data usage, and strong leadership.
+The IHI work comes from two decades of research, innovation, and learning about hospital-wide patient flow.

-The Joint commission believes that lack of adequate communication leads to ineffective care transitions from the hospital to post-acute care or home settings.
-It is critical for the care of our patients to be coordinated to ensure assessment, planning and referrals for safe discharges from the hospital.
-Ineffective care transition processes lead to adverse outcomes for patients, including medication errors, clinical progression of illness, lack of post-discharge follow up and avoidable emergency department visits.
+The Joint Commission believes that lack of adequate communication between care providers leads to ineffective care transitions from the hospital to post-acute care or home settings.
+Care coordination among all hospital and post acute care providers is critical for patient care in order to ensure assessment, planning and referrals for safe discharges from the hospital to continuing care providers.
+Ineffective care transition processes can lead to adverse outcomes for patients including medication errors, progression of illness, complications, lack of post-discharge follow up and emergency department visits.
 It can also lead to inappropriate use of resources and financial penalties through reduction in reimbursement from the Centers for Medicare & Medicaid Services (CMS) and other insurers.

-The NATE (Next Gen Analytics for Treatment and Efficiency) Tempo Tool, designed by Health One, is designed to assist hospitals in improving patient throughput, identifying discharge barriers and improving clinical efficiency and discharge planning.
-The tool auto-populates key information from the hospitals electronic documentation system and has predictive modeling capabilities.
-This tool allows for those involved in a patient's care plan to update information in this tracking system as a way to communicate to all key stakeholders providing patient care.
-NATE tempo was piloted in 2014 and has document success surrounding decreased readmission rates, reduced CAUTI and CLABSI incidents, decreased length of stay, improved management of adherence with sepsis bundles and improved HCAHPS scores.
+The Next Gen Analytics for Treatment and Efficiency (NATE) Tempo Tool, designed by HCA, was created to assist hospitals in improving patient throughput, identifying discharge barriers and improving clinical efficiency and discharge planning.
+The tool auto-populates key information from the hospital's electronic documentation system and has predictive modeling capabilities.
+This tool allows for those involved in a patient's care plan to update information in this tracking system as a way to communicate to all disciplines providing patient care.
+NATE tempo was piloted in 2014 and has documented success surrounding decreased readmission rates, reduced CAUTI and CLABSI incidents, decreased length of stay, improved management of adherence with sepsis bundles and improved HCAHPS scores.